Anita-91/Django_Restframework/README.md

-Build a ProjectManagement Application using django and DjangoRest framework.
+Build a TeamManagement Application using django and DjangoRest framework.
 1.Model Creation and Relationship.
 2. Serializers.